 Unfortunately, the steaks and boneless chicken breast and bacon we eat doesn’t have that same profile of amino acids.

-I wouldn’t necessarily leave your Instant Pot Chicken Thighs Soup on for 24 hours or longer.
+The Instant Pot is great for keeping food moist, tender, and there is a less chance of overcooking than stove top methods.
+However, I wouldn’t necessarily leave your Instant Pot Chicken Thighs Soup on for 24 hours or longer.

 And at only 4 grams of carbs, it’s good for keto dieters.
 It’s also in line with Paleo lifestyles and other low-carb dietary concerns.